Introduction

 DevOps is a set of practices and tools that aims to automate and integrate the processes between software development and IT operations.

-The main goal of DevOps is to shorten the development lifecycle while delivering high-quality software.
+The main goal of this system is to shorten the development lifecycle while delivering high-quality software.

 - Build software faster